 FACING MY NEMESIS

 I've since made changes to my diet, trying to cut back on carbs.
 I don't have takeaways anymore and eat much more fruit.
 Breakfast for me now is a poached egg on toast.
 Lunch used to be a sandwich shop baguette with all the trimmings, but now I have a Ryvita with paté, tomatoes, and I've switched a packet of crisps for popcorn.
 Then, I finish with a couple of portions of fruit.
 In the evenings, I've stopped opting for processed and microwave meals and prepare fresh food.
-I've cut the stodge and am more conscious about what I'm fueling myself with.
+I've cut the stodge and am more conscious about what I'm fuelling myself with.

-Fast-forward to March 2018, I'd gone to the doctors as I was feeling generally unwell; having issues managing my diabetes and sleeping.
+I'd gone to the doctors as I was feeling generally unwell; having issues managing my diabetes and sleeping.
 I mentioned about wanting to lose weight and my GP told me about LiveWell Dorset and encouraged me to give it a try, so I did a Google search, found the website and registered.
 I received a voicemail from LiveWell soon after registering which was welcome, but I didn't respond at the time as I wasn't quite ready.
 I found the Our LiveWell Facebook group

 and joined for inspiration and to see other peoples' stories.
 I read more posts about LiveWell which inspire me.